-How did this man become a saint - a patron saint infact?
-Well it all starts with a young 16 year old boy who was kidnapped by an Irish raiding party and brought Paddy to Ireland as a Slave.
-For 6 years he was to herd sheep at night and one night Patrick had a dream that an angel of the lord came to him and told him about a ship that was leaving Ireland near Dublin and that he should make his way to it.
+How did this man become a saint - a patron saint in fact?
+Well, it all starts with a young 16-year-old boy who was kidnapped by an Irish raiding party and brought Paddy to Ireland as a Slave.
+For 6 years he was to herd sheep at night and one night Patrick had a dream that an angel of the Lord came to him and told him about a ship that was leaving Ireland near Dublin and that he should make his way to it.
 Patrick did so and was soon reunited with his family, who prayed for his return those long 6 years.
-Upon his return he had realised that could have a job (perhaps a langauge job? wink wink) in the church and became a priest.
+Upon his return, he had realized that could have a job (perhaps a language job? wink) in the church and became a priest.
 Even though he was made a slave in Ireland, he had asked to return as a missionary to the green isles - working in Ireland was his dream is it yours?.

 The question still remains - Why was he so special?